Combination of Deep Speaker Embeddings for Diarisation: Experimental setup

 \subsection{System specifications}

 To extract window level d-vectors, a 2-second sliding window was applied with a 1-second overlap between adjacent windows.
 The TDNN and the HORNN with ReLU activation functions were chosen as two example systems for d-vector extraction and combination.
-The details of the TDNN structure is shown in Table~\ref{tab:tdnnspec}, which is the same as that used in \citep{xvec}.
+The details of the TDNN structure is shown in Table~\ref{tab:tdnnspec}, which resembles the one used in \citep{xvec}.
 The HORNN system has two recurrent connections to both the previous hidden state and that 4 time steps before the current time step, which provides a simple solution to the gradient vanishing issue by using fewer parameters and calculations than LSTM.
 The HORNN model has 256-dim hidden states that are projected to 128-dim vectors using a shared linear projection \citep{hornn}.
-Next, for either system, a 5 head self-attentive structure was used for temporal pooling across the 128-dim frame-level d-vectors extracted by a TDNN or HORNN model.
+A 5 head self-attentive structure was then used for temporal pooling across the 128-dim frame-level d-vectors extracted by either a TDNN or a HORNN model.
 As discussed in Section~\ref{sssec:selfattentive}, the $\lambda$ values for the penalty term related to each head are set to 1, 1, 1, 0.2, and 0.2.
 Furthermore, instead of including every frame in the 2 second window as for the TDNN model, the self-attentive structure in the HORNN model samples one frame-level d-vector for every 10 frames that considerably improves the computational efficiency without significant performance degradation.
 In other words, the lengths of the input sequences to the self-attentive structures of TDNN and HORNN are 200 and 20 respectively.
-The $640$-dim ($128\times5$) window-level d-vectors from TDNN and HORNN are denoted as $\mathbf{e}_{\text T}$ and $\mathbf{e}_\text{H}$ and involved in the combination.
-The notation for different combination methods used in the rest of the paper are presented in Table~\ref{tab:notation}.
+The $640$-dim ($128\times5$) window-level d-vectors from the TDNN and HORNN are denoted $\mathbf{e}_{\text T}$ and $\mathbf{e}_\text{H}$ and used in combination.
+The notation for different combination methods used in the rest of the paper are listed in Table~\ref{tab:notation}.